buttplugio/buttplug-developer-guide/docs/architecture/protocol-in-depth.md

 Message additions are a rather complicated process.
 Message addition procedure is outlined in the Inflating Buttplug section, but for now, just knowing these terms is enough so you can translate what project contributors are talking about when they discuss the spec and new messages.

-::: tip Can Clients and Servers of different spec versions talk to each other?
+:::tip Can Clients and Servers of different spec versions talk to each other?

 Yes, in some cases.